English Rasgulla Indian Dessert (1 Piece)

 Stay Hydrated

-Drink water before and after consuming sweets to help your body process sugar more efficiently.
+Drink plenty of water throughout the day.
+Adequate hydration can help your body process sugar more efficiently.

 metabolic